Skip to main content

 When adding MIDI Cues to a song in Playback, cues can be added to any of the 8 available MIDI Buses.
 Control the MIDI routing of these buses in the MIDI settings.

-Tap on this action to open the MIDI port selector.
+Tap on this action to open the MIDI output port selector for that particular MIDI bus.

-• Network Session will send MIDI Cues out to any MIDI network session that the iOS device is connected to
+• Network Session will send MIDI Cues out to any MIDI network session that the Playback device is connected to

-• Hardware Ports will automatically be available when a MIDI interface is connected to Playback via USB.
+• Hardware Ports will be available when any hardware MIDI interface is connected to Playback via USB.

 Select MIDI Channel

-Choose to send MIDI Cues to MIDI global channel(s) 1-16.
+Choose to send MIDI Cues to MIDI global channel(s) 1-16, or over all channels.

 On/Off Toggle